Happy-smiles-UNC/happy-smiles/README.md

 ## Data Storage

-User activity data is stored in Local Storage.
+User activity data is stored in localStorage.

 ## Development